CTCassess/DGM/docs/questions/questions.md

 **A:**So far the only solution is to run the model setting all variances to low numbers, e.g.: 0.01.
 The model does stop running if you set the SD to a very small number (e.g. 10e-08).

-3. What are the statistical distributions for all the process and observation error components of the model? -- there might be some
+3. What are the statistical distributions for all the process and observation error components of the model? -- there might be some [Note Gaussian distribution mentioned in the DGM manual but are other distributions used for some variables as well.]